Yoga and Positive Emotions

 Positive emotions increase “thought-action repertoires.”

 Thus, positive emotions have the ability to broaden our attention and our actions—they have implicit benefits.
-Dr. Fredrickson writes that “people experiencing positive affect show patterns of thought that are notably unusual, flexible and inclusive, creative, integrative, open to information, and efficient.”
+Barbara writes that “people experiencing positive affect show patterns of thought that are notably unusual, flexible and inclusive, creative, integrative, open to information, and efficient.”

 Yoga induces positive mind-states.